ory/keto/README.md

 > [Source](https://research.google/pubs/pub48190/)

-If you need to know if a user (or robot, car, service) is allowed to do something - Ory Keto is the right fit for you.
+If you need to know if a user (or robot, car, service) is allowed to do something - Ory Permissions and Ory Keto are the right fit for you.

-Currently, Ory Keto implements the basic API contracts for managing and checking relations ("permissions") with HTTP and gRPC APIs, as well as global rules defined through the Ory Permission Language ("userset rewrites").
+Currently, Ory Permissions [on the Ory Network] and the open-source Ory Keto permission server implement the API contracts for managing and checking relations ("permissions") with HTTP and gRPC APIs, as well as global rules defined through the Ory Permission Language ("userset rewrites").
 Future versions will include features such as Zookies, reverse permission lookups, and